jaweesner/mvp-starter/_PRESS-RELEASE.md

   > Bring the spirit of adventure to your hikes!

 ## Summary ##
   > Hike Roulette chooses a hike for you based on your location and preferences to help you explore the unknown!
+Users can login to save the hikes they've been on and mark them as favs to try again, or hikes to avoid in the future.

 ## Problem ##
   > I'm terribly indecisive with hiking, I always try to pick the very best place to hike, which in some cases can eat up significant amounts of time.